polluterofminds/electron-hot-reload/README.md

-## Electron Hote-Reload With No External Dependencies
+## Electron Hot-Reload With No External Dependencies

 **Run It**
 * `git clone https://github.com/jehunter5811/electron-hot-reload`